fifi000/santa-erp/readme.md

-# 🧑‍🎄 Santa ERP
+# 🧑‍🎄 Santa's ERP

 ## Description

 This is a simple ERP system for **Santa Claus**.
 It is written in `Python 3.12` and uses the **FastAPI** with **SQLite**.

+## Deployment

-Deployment is on [🌊 Digital Ocean](https://www.digitalocean.com/) and can be accessed [here](https://lobster-app-c568d.ondigitalocean.app/).
+App is running on [🌊 Digital Ocean](https://www.digitalocean.com/) and can be accessed [here](https://lobster-app-c568d.ondigitalocean.app/).

-App image is also available on [🐋 Docker Hub](https://hub.docker.com/repository/docker/feefee00/santa-erp/general).
+Docker Image is also available on [🐋 DockerHub](https://hub.docker.com/repository/docker/feefee00/santa-erp/general).

+## GitHub Actions

+Currently there are two GitHub Actions workflows:

+- `python-app.yml` - runs tests and lints the code
+- `docker-image.yml` - builds and pushes the Docker image to DockerHub with the `latest` tag

 ## Features